intel-lab-lkp/linux/Documentation/core-api/dma-api-howto.rst

 your device.
 For example, &pdev->dev is a pointer to the device struct of a PCI device (pdev is a pointer to the PCI device struct of your device).

-These calls usually return zero to indicate your device can perform DMA properly on the machine given the address mask you provided, but they might return an error if the mask is too small to be supportable on the given system.
-If it returns non-zero, your device cannot perform DMA properly on this platform, and attempting to do so will result in undefined behavior.
+These calls return zero to indicate your device can perform DMA properly on the machine given the address mask you provided.
+They return an error if the requested mask cannot be used with the device or if the device is not capable of DMA.
+If a call returns non-zero, your device cannot perform DMA properly on this platform, and attempting to do so will result in undefined behavior.
 You must not use DMA on this device unless the dma_set_mask family of functions has returned success.